Gigaspaces/docker/xap/README.md

 # Running a Production Cluster on Multiple Hosts

-When running on multiple hosts, you need to either configure `XAP_PUBLIC_HOST` or use the `--net=host` option as described above, so containers on different hosts can interact with each other.
+When running XAP in Docker containers on multiple hosts, you need to either configure `XAP_PUBLIC_HOST` or use the `--net=host` option as described above, so that containers on different hosts can interact with each other.

-The `XAP_PUBLIC_HOST` complies with common practices of docker usage, and maintains image isolation.
-However, as per Docker documentation, to get optimal performance it is recommended to use the `--net=host` option, which uses the host network and removes the extra network hop.
-Both options are supported by this image - it's up to you to choose which one better suites your needs.
+The `XAP_PUBLIC_HOST` environment variable complies with common practices of Docker usage, and maintains image isolation.
+However, as per the Docker documentation, to get optimal performance it is recommended to use the `--net=host` option, which uses the host network and removes the extra network hop.
+The XAP Docker image supports both options, so choose the one that best suits your needs.

 ## Beyond the Basics

 # Ports

-This XAP image uses the ports described in the table below.
+The XAP Docker image uses the ports described in the table below.
 You can change each port using the respective environment variable, or map it to a different port using the `-p` option in `docker run`.
 For example, `-p 5174:4174` maps the lookup discovery port to a different port, but maintains the same port within the container.

 | Environment Variable | Default Value | Description |
 | ---------------------|---------------|-------------|